Evolution of Wills & Estates Law

 - Will Formalities: WESA grants courts the authority to recognize wills that might not meet every traditional requirement.
 However, to avoid legal complications and expenses, it's still recommended to have a will that's meticulously drafted and executed.

-- Someone as young as 16 can make a will.
+- Age Requirements: The new act allows individuals as young as 16 to create a will.

 - Wills Variation: While the essence of wills variation remains unchanged, the timeframe for filing a wills variation action has been slightly adjusted from 6 months to 180 days post the grant of probate issuance.
 This subtle shift is crucial, especially for those who might delay their wills variation actions.

 The changes brought about by WESA are comprehensive.
 If you're pondering over how these alterations might affect your estate planning or existing will, Infinity Law's team of Wills and Estates experts in British Columbia is here to guide you.
 Don't leave your legacy to chance; reach out to us today.